About Help a Capital Child

 There are 22,000 children and young people in London who are caring for a parent or sibling

 Many of these children and young people face hardship and have to grow up fast.
 We’re here to make a difference and we do this in a number of ways.

 We provide small grants to hundreds of local projects and groups located throughout London, who provide support and opportunities for these young people.

-In the last year we have also funded 9 major grants which will leave a lasting legacy and make a huge impact on thousands of children in London for years to come.
+Two year ago we also funded 9 major grants, and in March 2013 we awarded sustainability and development funding, helping to ensure these capital projects will leave a lasting legacy and continue to make a huge impact on thousands of children and young people in London for years to come.

-In 2010/11 with your help, a record-breaking £1,586,340 has been awarded to 431 charities and voluntary groups through all our London grants programmes, benefiting over 84,000 of the Capital’s disadvantaged and most vulnerable children and young people.
+In 2012/13 with your help, £1,044,826 has been awarded to 406 charities and voluntary groups through all our London grants programmes, benefiting over 80,000 of the Capital’s disadvantaged and most vulnerable children and young people.